Non-stop flights to Bangkok (BKK)

 KLM (SkyTeam): year-round flights from Amsterdam (AMS).

-Aeroflot: year-round flights from Irkutsk (IKT), Krasnoyarsk (KJA), Novosibirsk (OVB), seasonal flights from Yekaterinburg (SVX), year-round flights from Khabarovsk (KHV), Vladivostok (VVO) and Moscow Sheremetyevo (SVO).
+Aeroflot: seasonal flights from Irkutsk (IKT), Krasnoyarsk (KJA), Novosibirsk (OVB), Yekaterinburg (SVX), Khabarovsk (KHV), Vladivostok (VVO), Moscow Sheremetyevo (SVO) and Saint Petersburg (LED).

 Non-stop flights from the US to Bangkok